Reverse Diffusion Sequential Monte Carlo Samplers: Introduction

 \section{Introduction}

 Sampling from unnormalized target distributions is a fundamental problem in many applications, ranging from Bayesian inference \citep{andrieu2003introduction,robert2004metropolis} to simulating molecular systems \citep{frenkel2000molecular}.
 Classical methods like Markov chain Monte Carlo (MCMC) simulate a Markov chain with the target as its stationary distribution, but they can suffer from slow mixing and difficulty traversing between modes for complex distributions.
-Particle-based methods, such as importance sampling, generate exact samples in a large compute limit; yet they struggle with the curse of dimensionality \citep{chatterjee2018sample}.
-Alternatively, variational inference (VI) \citep{blei2017variational} reframes inference as an optimization task, though its success depends on the expressiveness of the variational family and the complexity of the optimization landscape.
+Particle methods such as importance sampling generate exact samples in a large compute limit; yet they struggle with the curse of dimensionality \citep{chatterjee2018sample}.
+Alternatively, variational inference (VI) \citep{blei2017variational} casts inference as an optimization task, though its success depends on the expressiveness of the variational family and the complexity of the optimization landscape.

-Recently, diffusion models have gained traction as a powerful class of generative models for sampling from complex distributions.
-Diffusion models construct a forward noising process that gradually transforms a complex target distribution into a simple reference distribution \citep{ho2020denoising,song2020score}.
-A reverse denoising process is then used to recover target samples from the reference, guided by a time-dependent score function.
+Recently, diffusion models have emerged as a powerful approach for sampling from complex distributions \citep{ho2020denoising,song2020score}.
+They define a forward noising process that gradually transforms a complex target distribution into a simple base distribution.
+A reverse denoising process then reconstructs target samples by simulating the dynamics backward in time, starting from the base distribution and guided by a time-dependent score function.
 In the generative modeling setting, this score function is approximated by a neural network trained on samples from the target distribution.
+However, in the sampling context, such training data are unavailable and only an unnormalized target density is accessible.

-In the sampling context, where such training data is unavailable, recent works have extended the diffusion paradigm by leveraging information from the unnormalized target density. \citet{huang2023reverse,grenioux2024stochastic} estimate the score function using MCMC samples from denoising posteriors of the target, and then simulate from a discretized reverse diffusion process guided by these estimates.
-This approach demonstrates both theoretical and empirical advantages over conventional Langevin-style MCMC methods, particularly for multi-modal distributions.
+Recent works on diffusion-based samplers explore alternative ways to approximate the score function directly from the target density, enabling sampling without access to training data.
+One line of works, known as \textit{diffusion Monte Carlo (MC) samplers}, estimates the score function using MC methods. \citet{huang2023reverse,grenioux2024stochastic} consider Langevin-style MC algorithms, but they rely on a good initialization of the reverse diffusion process to ensure theoretical guarantees. \citet{he2024zeroth} propose an alternative scheme based on rejection sampling which relaxes prior assumptions and improves sampling efficiency in low-dimensional regimes.
+These approaches demonstrate both theoretical and empirical advantages over conventional MCMC methods, particularly for multi-modal distributions.